 - If for whatever reason you don’t feel comfortable recommending them, reply privately telling them about your policy on LinkedIn Recommendations.
 Make it clear to them, and if you have feedback for them, this is an appropriate time to give it to them.
 If they were not good at what they did and you refuse to give them a LinkedIn Recommendation, chances are others have responded the same.
 But it is a true mentor and friend who can be honest and give them some constructive criticism instead of ignoring them.
 Become a positive force in the world.

-LinkedIn Recommendations have the potential to separate the “fake” from the real people on LinkedIn, so I am sure even a one sentence recommendation would be highly appreciated by the individual.
+LinkedIn Recommendations (NOT the same as LinkedIn Endorsements, of course) have the potential to separate the “fake” from the real people on LinkedIn, so I am sure even a one sentence recommendation would be highly appreciated by the individual.
 And just as with Windmill Networking, you are doing this individual a great favor by recommending them, a favor which they may pay you back someday when you may be in need of their help for whatever reason.

 I personally have never had the issue of having to give a LinkedIn Recommendation to someone I did not want to, except in the case of people that I am connected to being a LinkedIn Open Networker who request a recommendation even though we’ve never met!
-This is a no brainer: just because we are connected on LinkedIn doesn’t mean I am going to recommend you!
-My Windmill Network does not equal my physical network.
+This is a no brainer: just because we are LinkedIn connections doesn’t mean I am going to recommend you!
+My virtual network does not equal my physical network.